open-contracting-extensions/ocds_amendment_rationale_classifications_extension/README.md

 # Amendment rationale classifications

-Adds a field to the `Amendment` object to classify the rationale for the amendment.
+Adds a field to the amendment object to classify its rationale.

 ## Legal context